yedpodtrzitko/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`bool<class_bool>` **package/exclude_from_recents**

 If ``true``, task initiated by main activity will be excluded from the list of recently used applications.
+See `android:excludeFromRecents <https://developer.android.com/guide/topics/manifest/activity-element#exclude>`__.

 .. rst-class:: classref-item-separator